-Veronique Larosee is the wife of Pittsburgh Penguins goalie, Marc-Andre Fleury.
-The two have been married for six years but have known each other since their teens.
-Larosee has been incredibly supportive of her husband, who will be leading his team against the Nashville Predators in the 2017 Stanley Cup Finals, trying to win the third Stanley Cup Championship of his career.
+Veronique Larosee is the wife of Las Vegas Golden Knights goalie, Marc-Andre Fleury.
+The two have been married for seven years but have known each other since their teens.
+Larosee has been incredibly supportive of her husband, who is leading his team against the Washington Capitals in the 2018 Stanley Cup Finals, trying to win the fourth Stanley Cup Championship of his career.

 Veronique and Marc-Andre have been together for more than half of their lives; she lived on the same street as his billet family when he played junior hockey.
 Fleury was a bit shy and, by his own admission, actually needed an assist from his sister, Marylene.

 “She always told me she didn’t want to date a hockey player.
 I always told her, ‘I’m not a hockey player; I’m a goalie.’
 That was a while ago.
-I had to ask my sister to hook me up a little bit.”
+I had to ask my sister to hook me up a little bit,” Fleury previously said.

 Here is what you need to know: